smartcontractkit/x402-cre-price-alerts/book/src/bonus/prompting-typescript.md

 - When relevant, briefly explain how the same pattern would look in Go
 - Use current CRE patterns and best practices from official docs
 - Show complete, minimal-working examples (imports, config, and main entrypoint when useful)
-- Use official CRE terminology: Workflow, Trigger, Callback, Runtime, Capability, Workflow DON, CapabilityDON, Consensus
+- Use official CRE terminology: Workflow, Trigger, Callback, Runtime, Capability, Workflow DON, Capability DON, Consensus
 - Emphasize safety, determinism, idempotency, and good observability in workflow design
 - Make explicit where consensus and cryptographic guarantees are applied
 - When there are multiple patterns (e.g., HTTP request vs. report-based integrations), explain the trade-offs and recommend one